 School Office Manager Job Outlook and Salary Information

 School office managers can also be called secretaries or administrative assistants.
-According to the U.S. Bureau of Labor Statistics (BLS), schools employed the largest percentage of secretaries and administrative assistants in 2010.
-In general, employment opportunities in this profession are expected to increase by 12% between 2010 and 2020, based on figures from the BLS.
-The BLS reports individuals in this field who worked for elementary or secondary schools earned an average of $34,030 yearly in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), schools employed the largest percentage of secretaries and administrative assistants in 2015.
+In general, employment opportunities in this profession are expected to decrease by 7% between 2018 and 2028, based on figures from the BLS.
+The BLS reports individuals in this field who worked for elementary or secondary schools earned a mean salary of $38,030 in 2018.

 Job Duties of a School Office Manager